 The Fix:

 - Save as a PDF to preserve formatting universally.
-Ensure it's a text-based PDF, not a scanned image.
+Ensure it is a text-based PDF, not a scanned image.

-FirstName_LastName_Resume.pdforFirstName_LastName_TargetJobTitle_Resume.pdf. - Keep file size under 500KB for easy uploading and emailing.
+- Keep file size reasonable for easy uploading and emailing.

-- Too Long or Too Short: Experienced candidates shouldn't cram onto 1 page; entry-level shouldn't stretch to 2.
-Read our guide on ideal resume length.
+- Too Long or Too Short: Experienced candidates should not cram onto 1 page; entry-level should not stretch to 2.

-- Unexplained Gaps: Use a functional format or brief, positive explanations (e.g., "Career Break: Full-time parenting" or "Professional Development").
+- Unexplained Gaps: Use a functional format or brief, positive explanations (for example, "Career Break: Full-time parenting" or "Professional Development").

 - Objective Statements: Replace with a targeted Professional Summary that sells your value.